DogFoxX/tunein-gui/README.md

 **For Windows 7, get the latest available webview2 version `109.0.1518.140` from [here](https://www.catalog.update.microsoft.com/Search.aspx?q=runtime%20edge%20109.0.1518.140)** for your system (x86, x64 or arm64)

+> [!NOTE]
+>
+> - Tunein GUI does **NOT** package FMOD Designer, you need to source it yourself.
+> - Unsigned software - if you get a pop-up when executing the file, just click **Show more** then **Run Anyway**.
+The software is not malicious, Code Signing just costs a lot

 # Usage

 ### First run:

 - Settings will open if FMOD Designer Path is not set
     - Set `fmod_designercl.exe` location
-    - This is a good opportunity to change other settings, like Working Directory (default is the exe path)
+    - This is a good opportunity to change other settings, like Working Directory (default is the app's exe path)
     - **<ins>Experimental</ins>** TuneinCrew's exe path (best to keep at default)

 ### Creating a Radio: